 The ice point may be checked by almost filling a Dewar flask with crushed ice made from distilled water and moistening it with more distilled water.
 The space between the ice pieces as well as the bottom of the vessel should be free from air.
 The water should remain 2 cm beneath the ice surface.
 An ordinary Thermos flask will accommodate the total immersion of most thermometers up to their ice point.
 The thermometers should be inserted so that as little of the mercury or spirit column as possible emerges from the ice.
 An interval of at least 15 min should elapse to allow the thermometer to take up the temperature of the melting ice before a reading of the indicated temperature is taken.
 Each thermometer should be moved backwards and forwards through the mixture and immediately read to a tenth part of the scale interval.
 Further readings at 5 min intervals should be taken and a mean value computed.

 Other points in the range can be covered by reference to a travelling standard or inspector thermometer.
-Comparison should be made by immersing the reference thermometer and the thermometer, or thermometers, to be calibrated in a deep vessel of water.
+Comparison should be made by immersing the reference thermometer and the thermometer, or thermometers, to be checked in a deep vessel of water.
 It is generally better to work indoors, especially if the sun is shining, and the best results will be obtained if the water is at, or close to, ambient temperature.

 Each thermometer is compared with the reference thermometer; thermometers of the same type can be compared with each other.
 For each comparison, the thermometers are held with their bulbs close together, moved backwards and forwards through the water for about 1 min, and then read.
 It must be possible to read both thermometers without changing the depth of immersion; subject to this, the bulbs should be as deep in the water as possible.
-Most meteorological thermometers are calibrated for total immersion; provided that the difference between the water and air temperature is not more than 5 K, the emergent stem correction should be negligible.
+Most meteorological thermometers are calibrated in the laboratory for total immersion; provided that the difference between the water and air temperature is not more than 5 K, the emergent stem correction should be negligible.
 Often, with the bulbs at the same depth, the tops of the columns of mercury (or other liquid) in the reference thermometer and the thermometer being checked will not be very close together.
 Particular care should therefore be taken to avoid parallax errors.

 These comparisons should be made at least three times for each pair of thermometers.
 For each set of comparisons, the mean of the differences between readings should not exceed the tolerances specified in the table in section 2.1.3.2.

-Soil thermometers may be calibrated in this manner, but should be left in the water for at least 30 min to allow the wax in which the bulbs are embedded to take up the temperature of the water.
+Soil thermometers may be checked in this manner, but should be left in the water for at least 30 min to allow the wax in which the bulbs are embedded to take up the temperature of the water.
 The large time-constant of the soil thermometer makes it difficult to conduct a satisfactory check unless the temperature of the water can be kept very steady.
-If the calibration is carefully carried out in water whose temperature does not change by more than 1 K in 30 min, the difference from the corrected reading of the reference thermometer should not exceed 0.25 K.
+If the check is carefully carried out in water whose temperature does not change by more than 1 K in 30 min, the difference from the corrected reading of the reference thermometer should not exceed 0.25 K.

-2.2.6 Corrections
+2.3.6 Corrections